The Cruel Sea:

 Maximized for surface combat, they carried six 150mm guns and a dozen torpedo tubes.
 They were intended to counter the large, ultra-fast French destroyers of the Mogador class and serve with the battle fleet rather than on foreign stations.

 Note: Several nations built small, fast cruisers of this type, and others designed them but left them on the drawing board.
-German did not have a design like this, but it does match a common theme in naval construction during the late 1930’s.
+Nazi Germany did not have a design like this, filling the role with a bloated destroyer instead, but it does match a common theme in naval construction during the late 1930’s.